-The Fund may invest no more than ten per cent of the value in such funds and corresponding foreign fund under takings as referred to in Chapter 5, Section 15 of the Swedish UCITS Act.
+The Fund may invest no more than ten percent of the value in such funds and corresponding foreign fund undertakings as referred to in Chapter 5, Section 15 of the Swedish UCITS Act.

-The Fund may lend financial instruments of a scope corresponding to no more than 20 per cent of the fund assets.

-The fund is managed according to the fund company's sustainable principles investments which mean that the fund refrains from, among other things to invest in companies that violate international norms and conventions.
-It includes, among other things, human rights, labor law and international law, corruption and economic crime, serious climate and environmental damage and controversial weapons (nuclear weapons, cluster bombs, landmines, chemical and biological weapons).
+The Fund may lend financial instruments of a scope corresponding to no more than 20 percent of the Fund assets.
+The Fund is managed according to the Fund company's sustainable principles investments which mean that the Fund refrains from, among other things, investing in companies that violate international norms and conventions.
+These include, among other things, human rights, labour law and international law, corruption and economic crime, serious climate and environmental damage and controversial weapons (nuclear weapons, cluster munitions, anti-personnel mines, chemical and biological weapons).

-The fund also excludes, among other things, companies whose turnover to more than five percent comes from tobacco, weapons, alcohol, commercial gambling, pornography, cannabis, fossils fuels and companies with large fossil reserves.
-Further information about the fund's sustainability criteria can be found in the fund's information brochure and at www.storebrandfonder.se.
+The Fund also excludes, among other things, companies where more than five percent of their sales comes from tobacco, weapons, alcohol, commercial gambling, pornography, cannabis, fossils fuels and companies with large fossil reserves.
+Further information about the Fund's sustainability criteria can be found in the Fund's prospectus and at www.storebrandfonder.se.

-§ 6 Markets
+Section 6 Markets

 The assets may be invested in regulated markets or corresponding markets outside the EEA.
-Trading may also be conducted on another market within or outside the EEA that is regulated and open to the public and also on multilateral trading facilities (MTFs) and similar trading platforms.
+Trading may also take place on any other market within or outside the EEA that is regulated and open to the public.